Selective high schools and opportunity class placement procedures

 4. Prepare for and sit placement tests

-Students should be in NSW to sit the Opportunity Class Placement Test and the Selective High School Placement test.
+Students need to be in NSW to sit the Opportunity Class Placement Test and the Selective High School Placement test.

-Students are allocated to test centres based on the postcode of the school they attend, whether they are public or non-government schools.
-Parents and carers must keep their contact details and their child's school details up-to-date in their application dashboard to ensure students can be allocated to a suitable test centre.
+Students are allocated to test centres based on the postcode of the school they attend, whether it is a public or non-government school.
+Parents and carers must keep their contact details and their child's school details up to date in their application dashboard to ensure students can be allocated to a suitable test centre.

-Once students are allocated to a test centre, it is not possible to change test centres unless there are extenuating circumstances.
-In these cases, parents and/or carers should email the Selective Education unit.
-While the department will try to accommodate legitimate requests after this date, there is no guarantee that changes will be made.
+Once students are allocated, it is not possible to change test centres or date unless there are extenuating circumstances.
+In these cases, parents and carers should contact the Selective Education team.
+While the team will try to accommodate legitimate requests after students have been allocated, there is no guarantee that changes will be made.

 4.1 Receive an authorisation to sit placement tests

-Parents and/or carers will receive an email to notify them that their child’s test admission ticket is available in the application dashboard in the online tool, Selective high school and opportunity class placement, 2 weeks before the start of the main test period.
-A test admission ticket in the dashboard will notify parents and/or carers of the following:
+Parents and carers will receive an email to notify them that their child’s test admission ticket is available in their application dashboard approximately 2 weeks before the test.
+A test admission ticket in the dashboard will notify parents and carers of the following:

-- information about reasonable adjustments (refer to section 3.2) for the test, if relevant.
+• information about reasonable adjustments (refer to section 3.2 Request reasonable adjustments for testing) for the test, if relevant.

-The test admission ticket will include a photo of the student (provided by parents and/or carers in the application dashboard) and a QR code that allows the student entry into the test centre.
+The test admission ticket will include a photo of the student (if the parent or carer has uploaded one in the application dashboard) and a QR code that allows the student entry into the test centre.

 A printed copy of this ticket must be taken to the allocated test centre on the day of the test.